TrevorPilley/phone-number-parser/CONTRIBUTING.md

 Firstly clone or fork the repository.

 There is a `build.ps1` to build, test, view code coverage and create a nuget package on Windows and a `build.sh` for those on macOS (not currently tested on Linux or Windows Subsystem for Linux but it may still work).

-## Raising a bug

-Please raise bugs for any you might find, at some point I'll get an issue template sorted but if you could at least provide details so I can reproduce it that will help improve the chances of it being fixed.

-Before raising a bug, please check whether the issue still exists in the latest version and whether there is an existing issue already raised to avoid a duplicate.

 ## Adding a new country